MobilePayDev/MobilePayDev.github.io/docs/subscriptions/resources.md

 - [Design Guidelines](https://www.mobilepaygroup.com/design): Find MobilePay buttons, logos, banners, etc.

-## New Wallet Launch - Resources

-We're steadily moving towards one unified platform that offers new opportunities, flexibility across channels, and simplification.
-Depending on your integration setup, your customers will experience benefits from the start.
-Feel free to explore the following links for more information:

-### Migration Information:

-- [New Platform](https://www.mobilepaygroup.com/partner/new-platform): Discover more about the New Platform and read more about the benefits and improvements that you can expect from the New Wallet Launch. :rocket:

-- [Overall Migration Information](https://developer.vippsmobilepay.com/docs/vipps-developers/mp-migration-guide): Learn about the overall migration, timeline, and guidelines.  :calendar:

-### Technical Links :link:

-- [NEW Recurring API Reference](https://developer.vippsmobilepay.com/api/recurring/): Explore the documentation for the New Recurring API.

-- [NEW Recurring API Documentation](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/): Find detailed information on the New Recurring API.

-- [NEW Recurring Changelogs](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/CHANGELOG/): All notable changes to the Recurring API.

-- [Subscriptions Migration](https://developer.vippsmobilepay.com/docs/vipps-developers/mp-migration-guide/subscriptions/): Read our migration guide and prepare for migrating to the Recurring API.

-- [Subscriptions Changes](https://developer.mobilepay.dk/docs/subscriptions/transition-to-one-platform): Get an overview of changes in functionality and recommendations for the existing MobilePay Subscriptions API.

-- [Merchant Test](https://www.mobilepaygroup.com/partner/merchant-test): Register here to get credentials for the Test environment.
-Please note that this is the test environment of Vipps MobilePay.

 Please note: We are continuously working on improving our migration guide so it includes  step-by-step instructions, best practices, and FAQs to help merchants smoothly transition to the new platform.